-Unit Max. level attainable
+Unit Max. level attainable No/10,000 sewer connections 0.00

-No/10,000

-sewer 0.00

-connections

 Whilst the theoretical maximum is 0.00 internal sewer flooding incidents, this is not practically possible as we are reliant on customer not misusing the sewers and weather variances.